vsariola/pakettic/README.md

   `-adlas` or `-aanneal`.
 - To avoid re-optimizing all the expressions every time, do a long optimization run, study the results and change your expressions to the forms that pack well.
-Use command-line argument `-p` to always print a reasonable readable version of the best solution when one is found.
+Set the number of steps with `-s`.
+Use command-line argument `-p` to always print a reasonably readable version of the best solution when one is found.
 - By default, pakettic only includes CODE and DEFAULT chunks.
-DEFAULT incicates that before loading the cart, TIC-80 loads the default cart, setting default palette, waveforms etc. If you don't need the default values (e.g. you set the palette yourself), save one byte by only including CODE chunk in the cart: `-ccode`
+DEFAULT indicates that before loading the cart, TIC-80 loads the default cart, setting default palette, waveforms etc. If you don't need the default values (e.g. you set the palette yourself), save one byte by only including CODE chunk in the cart: `-ccode`